keldu/forstio/README.md

 >;
 ```
 These schema classes are just meant to describe the schema itself.
 By itself, it can't do anything.
-For a message we build
+For a message we create an instance of any MessageRoot class such as `HeapMessageRoot`.
 Using those schemas and appropriate container classes, we can now build a message class

 ```